ItzMrBlox/RandomAgent/README.md

 # Valorant Random
-It is a random agent picker for the game Valorant, and random loadout.
+It is a random agent picker and random loadout for the game Valorant.